 Doctor of Philosophy (PhD)

 PhD/MPhil in Engineering

-PhD position are available for self-funded applicants or applicants with support from their government e.g. Malaysian, Saudi, Libyan, Iraqi, UAE, etc governments in the Device Modelling group at the University of Warwick.
+PhD position are available for self-funded applicants or applicants with support from their government (e.g. Malaysian, Saudi, Libyan, Iraqi, UAE, etc).
 For more information on our research activities visit here.

-To apply, please provide a single PDF document including a cover letter, full curriculum vitae, a list of all publications, an English test certificate and contact information for two references by email to Dr. H. Sadeghi or Dr. S. Sangtarash.
+Before making a formal application, it is recommended to contact with Dr. H. Sadeghi or Dr. S. Sangtarash and provide a single PDF document including a cover letter, full curriculum vitae (including GPAs and a list of all publications), an English test certificate and contact information for two references.

 Scholarship opportunities at Warwick